-Today I made a recipe with gorgonzola cheese, an ingredient that I love: Potato Gnocchi with Arugula Pesto and Gorgonzola Cheese.
+Today we made a recipe with gorgonzola cheese, an ingredient that we love: Potato Gnocchi with Arugula Pesto and Gorgonzola Cheese.

 Potato Gnocchi is a preparation made with mashed potatoes, eggs and flour, boiled and served in many different ways.
 In this recipe I explain briefly how to make potato gnocchi but for the full recipe click here.

-Arugula pesto is a very delicate and rich sauce, quick to prepare and perfect to season pasta and gnocchi
+Arugula pesto is a very delicate and rich sauce, quick to make and perfect to season pasta and gnocchi.

 Potato Gnocchi with Arugula Pesto and Gorgonzola Cheese Recipe